jasminebrewer/ccbar_substructure/README.md

 `jetAlgorithm`: jet algorithm to use for the jet finding.
 Allowed values are antikt, kt, and CA

 `jetReclAlgorithm`: jet algorithm to use for the jet reclustering step (after the jet finding).
-Allowed values are antikt, kt, and CA
+Allowed values are antikt, kt, and CA. This parameter is only required for the substructure analysis and is not used for the EECs.

 `process`: specified the allowed processes in the Pythia hard event event generation.
 Allowed values are "all" (HardQCD:all=on) or "gg" (gluon initial states only)